Roundup: Floyd Central records historic win

-Floyd Central High School’s boys basketball team accomplished something that hadn’t been done in nearly two decades.
+Floyd Central High School’s boys basketball team accomplished something that hadn’t been done in nearly two decades on Friday night.

-On Friday evening, the Highlanders knocked off Jennings Co. on the road, 77-54, winning in North Vernon for the first time in 19 years.
-6-foot-5 forward Luke Gohmann led his team with 21 points and six rebounds, and guard Matt Weimer added 16 points and four assists.
+The Highlanders knocked off Jennings Co. on the road, 77-54, winning in North Vernon for the first time in 19 years.
+Six-foot-five forward Luke Gohmann led his team with 21 points and six rebounds, and guard Matt Weimer added 16 points and four assists.

 “I thought offensively we played really well,” Floyd Central coach Todd Sturgeon said.
 “Any time you go on the road and shoot 62 percent, as a coach you’ve got to feel pretty good about that.
-It starts with getting the ball inside and shooting from behind the 3-point line seems to be a sweet spot for us.”
+It starts with getting the ball inside, and shooting from behind the 3-point line seems to be a sweet spot for us.”

-In the second half especially, the Highlanders found 6-foot-8 center Trevor Apple in the post, which led to easy scoring opportunities around the basket or Apple kicking it out to an open man for a 3-pointer.
+In the second half, the Highlanders found 6-foot-8 center Trevor Apple in the post, which led to easy scoring opportunities around the basket or Apple kicking it out to an open man for a 3-pointer.
 Apple finished with eight points, five rebounds and four assists.

-“We’re getting the ball inside,” Sturgeon said, who’s team has won five straight games.
+“We’re getting the ball inside,” Sturgeon said, whose team has won five straight games.
 “We have a lot of size.
 Our front line is 6-foot-8, 6-foot-5, 6-foot-5, and then we bring 6-foot-4 and 6-foot-6 off the bench.
 We’ve got size and what we feel like what we were lacking is a toughness and a determination to get the ball inside and to keep going there and keep pounding it inside.
 We’ve been doing a better job of it.
 We’ve been averaging 19 post touches a game.
 I really think that’s the difference offensively.”

 Hobson scores season high for Salem